constripacity/Aegis-OS-Agent/SAFETY.md

 ## Notifications & Logging

 - Notifications summarize actions (e.g., "12 files archived").
 Sensitive clipboard content is never shown verbatim.
 - Logs live under the user config directory and rotate automatically.
 You may delete them at any time.
+Activity reports land in
+  `~/Aegis/Reports/` (configurable) with both JSON and HTML variants that avoid platform-restricted characters in their names.

 ## Best Practices